 The taste of the eggplants roasted on the stovetop is smoky as well, a bit milder than the grilled one, but still totally delicious.

 Lay some aluminum foil around the burners of the stovetop to ensure that the liquid released by the eggplants won’t cause too much of a mess.

 Turn regularly with a pair of tongs, making sure that the skin is burnt on all sides.
 Cook until the skin is evenly charred and the flesh of the eggplants very soft.

 Remove them from the fire and let them rest on a tray for a few minutes before you start peeling the skin off.

 Unfortunately, since I moved to the United States and each apartment is equipped with a fire alarm, I cannot grill the eggplants on top of the stove anymore unless I want the fire department at my door, which brings me to the next method, the one that I use most of the time:

-This is the most convenient method of cooking eggplants for salad.
+This is the most convenient method of cooking eggplants to make a salad.

 Place the eggplants on a baking tray lined with baking paper or tin foil and prick the eggplants with a fork several times.

 Bake them in a preheated oven at 200C/ 400 F for about 45 minutes or until the flesh of the eggplants is very soft.